markcrowleyx/Geochron/README.md

 5. Open your terminal or command prompt.
 6. Navigate to the directory where you want to clone your repository.
 7. Use the `git clone` command followed by the URL that you have copied.
+## Testing

+Please refer to the [TESTING.md](TESTING.md) file for details on all testing carried out.

+---